bigolu/system-configurations/README.md

 1. Install Nix using the [Determinate Systems Nix Installer][determinate-systems-installer].
-After you download it, replace the platform (x86_64) in the URL below with that of your host and then run the
+After you download it, replace the platform (x86_64) in the URL below with that of your system and then run the
    command:

    > NOTE: The installer may have changed since this was written so make sure